harveydgb/full-stack-nn/interpolator/README.md

 **Scaling Behavior:**
 - Training time scales sub-linearly with dataset size
 - Time per sample decreases as dataset size increases (from 9.93ms to 3.17ms)
-- This indicates efficient batch processing and GPU/CPU utilization
+- This indicates efficient batch processing and CPU utilization (TensorFlow is configured for CPU-only mode)
 - A 10x increase in dataset size (1K → 10K) results in only ~3.2x increase in training time

 ### Memory Usage